How to Solve BeautifulSoup 403 Error

 You can enhance the request headers by modifying them with the most common headers for scraping.
 For instance, the referrer header specifies the URL that brought you to a page, while the accept-language header tells the server your language.
 Optimizing the default HTTP client headers with these details can give your scraper a human touch.

 Don't bother generating request headers yourself.
-You can grab some from Chrome's Network tab by visiting a website like ScrapeMe and opening the developer console (right-click and select "Inspect").
+You can grab some from Chrome's Network tab by visiting an e-commerce demo website like ScrapingCourse.com and opening the developer console (right-click and select "Inspect").
 Go to the "Network" tab and reload the page.
 Select a request like favicon.io from the traffic table.
 Then scroll down to the "Request Headers" section.

 Click to open the image in full screen